omreps/esp32free/README.md

 Use this ESP32FREE distributive to flash your ESP32 with the ESP32FREE firmware:
 - [download zip](https://github.com/omreps/esp32free/archive/master.zip) and unzip it
-- follow step-by-step instruction in Readme.html and flash your esp32 with the ESP32FREE firmware
+- follow step-by-step instructions in Readme.html and flash your esp32 with the ESP32FREE firmware
 - set up your device through the ESP32FREE web-interface